WPIRoboticsEngineering/ZenRobotBuildKit/README.md

 ﻿# ZenRobotBuildKit

 Zen robotics build kit is a robot build system.
-Here is the BOM and CAD models.
+Here are the BOM and CAD models.

 <img src="photos/allDone.jpg" width="600">